What happens to you after COVID infection?

 At the time of writing, we do not know exactly what will happen to people as they recover, however, there is a lot of information to help us.
 We are using knowledge from other countries where the peak of disease was earlier than in the UK.
 We are also using knowledge from recovery from other types of pneumonia.

+Some individuals who experience COVID will be able to manage their symptoms and remain at home, others will need to attend hospital.
 Severe COVID disease is defined by the level of respiratory support individuals needed when in hospital.
 This could be where individuals needed a lot of extra oxygen or a bedside machine to help breathing but were able to breathe for themselves.

 It could also be where they were put on a ventilator that breathed for them for a period of time.
 These patients are looked after on an intensive care unit.